A.J. Pollock Player Props: Mariners vs. Blue Jays

 A.J.
 Pollock At The Plate

-- Pollock has had a base hit in five of 16 games this season, and multiple hits once.
+- Pollock has picked up a hit in five games this season (29.4%), including one multi-hit game.

-- Pollock has driven in a run in three games this season (18.8%), including two games with multiple runs batted in.
+- In three games this season (17.6%), Pollock has picked up an RBI, including two games with multiple runs batted in.

 - He has scored a run in two games this year, and had multiple runs in one of those games.